 Imagine this: You opt into a payment plan with one of these software solutions only to find out that your social media marketing or time tracking function is faulty.
 What now?

 This is why support is critical in the running of a marketing campaign.
 Hiccups can be costly and should be fixed immediately.

-Welcome offers exceptional support.
+Content Marketing Platform offers exceptional support.
 There will always be an expert at the other end of your call or chat whenever you need help.

 Despite a few occasional complaints, people at Wrike take customer support seriously.
 This shows in their multi-channel customer support layout, which includes both help desk chat and e-mail.

 Are you having trouble keeping up with your timesheet on your Monday interface?
 No problem.
 Monday’s limited customer service has you covered.

 Apart from an interface that slows as you add more users, Monday offers support through its e-mail and helpdesk service.

 Unlike Content Marketing Platform, Asana does not allow you to assign multiple people to a similar task.
 However, it makes up for it with customer support.
 With its chat, e-mail, and 24/7 outreach, most of your issues will be addressed quickly and comprehensively.

 Trello also offers average customer support, something that may not fix its lack of task dependencies.
 However, somewhere between their e-mail, help desk, and 24/7 representative, you will get the help you need to get your marketing engine revving in no time.

 Workfront is one of the very few project management solutions that have phone support.
 At least you get to phone in whenever you get lost in their heaps of attributes and required fields.